 A compact 9mm handgun holding a minimum of 10 rounds of ammunition is a great jumping off point.
 A small-but-not-tiny 9mm gun loaded with 10+1 rounds of powerful-but-not-overwhelming self-defense ammo enables reasonable concealment, controllable recoil, considerable accuracy and more-than-merely adequate “stopping power.”

-A concealed carry belt needs to be rigid enough to support the weight of your gun and holster and hold up your pants.
+A gun belt for concealed carry needs to be rigid enough to support the weight of your gun and holster and hold up your pants.
 That’s not going to be your everyday dress belt.
-It’s a belt designed for the job.
-Gun belts come in several different widths and styles, many with built-in reinforcement.
+It’s a belt designed for that job.
+Gun belts come in several different widths and styles, many with built-in reinforcement of some kind.
 A good gun belt isn’t cheap but it’s well worth the money.

 Part 2 – Your Lower Body